vexonius/SwiftLint/README.md

 ## Rule configuration

-If your rule supports user-configurable options via `.swiftlint.yml`, you can accomplish this by conforming to `ConfigurationProviderRule`.
-You must provide a configuration object via the `configuration` property:
+If you want your rule to be configurable in `.swiftlint.yml`, your rule needs to conform to `ConfigurationProviderRule` protocol and have `configuration` property:

 * The object provided must conform to `RuleConfiguration`.
 * There are several provided `RuleConfiguration`s that cover the common patterns like